bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Description
 -----------

 Sometimes, it is convenient to be able to identify the most likely locale language identifier subtags based on an incomplete langauage ID.
 The Add Likely Subtags algorithm gives us this functionality.
-For instance, given the language ID “en”, the algorithm would return “en-Latn-US”, since English can only be written in the Latin script, and is most likely to be used in the United States, as it is the largest English-speaking country in the world.
+For instance, given the language ID "en”, the algorithm would return "en-Latn-US”, since English can only be written in the Latin script, and is most likely to be used in the United States, as it is the largest English-speaking country in the world.
 This functionality is provided to JavaScript programmers via the `maximize()` method. `maximize()` only affects the main subtags that comprise the [language identifier](https://www.unicode.org/reports/tr35/#Language_Locale_Field_Definitions): language, script, and region subtags.
-Other subtags after the “-u” in the locale identifier are called extension subtags and are not affected by the `maximize()` method.
+Other subtags after the "-u” in the locale identifier are called extension subtags and are not affected by the `maximize()` method.
 Examples of these subtags include [`Locale.hourCycle`](hourcycle), [`Locale.calendar`](calendar), and [`Locale.numeric`](numeric).

 Examples
 --------